netdata/kernel-collector/README.md

 make headers_install
 ```

-Case you are using the kernel `5.4` or newer, it is necessary to comment the following line inside the file
+In case you are using the kernel `5.4` or newer, it is necessary to comment the following line inside the file
  `generated/autoconf.h`:

 ```